astarivi/IVistation/docs/guides/Rom_transfer.md

 - ### Auto scan:
     Will scan each system sequentially, even if nothing has changed for other systems.
 It will do this until every single system has been scanned for roms.
-This is useful if you have transferred a pretty big amount of roms to IVistation covering multiple systems, as it will take of all the scanning for you.
+This is useful if you have transferred a pretty big amount of roms to IVistation covering multiple systems, as it will take care of all the scanning for you.
 Nonetheless, it may be a bad idea to use this option when you have transferred just a couple roms.
 - ### Manual scan:
     Allows for the user to select what individual system they want to scan games for.
 This is usually the fastest way